 Q: What if my lender won’t agree to a rehabilitation payment amount that I find reasonable and affordable?

-A: In the past, loan holders commonly told borrowers that minimum payments were required so that they could sell the loan at the end of the rehabilitation period.
-Private collectors almost always said this because they were paid a higher commission if they set up rehabilitation plans where borrowers paid certain minimum amounts.
-Despite these statements, borrowers have always been eligible to make reasonable and affordable payments.
-There are now rules in place that require collectors to offer you a reasonable and affordable payment tied to the 15% IBR formula.
-The best way to deal with a collector insisting that you pay a higher amount or that you have to make a down payment is to tell the collector that you are aware of your right to a reasonable and affordable payment plan and to keep pushing until they give it to you.
+A: The best way to deal with a collector insisting that you pay a higher amount or that you have to make a down payment is to tell the collector that you are aware of your right to a reasonable and affordable payment plan and to keep pushing until they give it to you.
 If you still don’t get anywhere, you should try contacting the Department of Education ombudsman office or one of the guaranty agency ombudsman offices.
 You should also consider filing a complaint.
 If you still can’t get anywhere, you might consider contacting a lawyer.

 Q: What standard does the Department use to evaluate my expenses if I use the income and expense form instead of the 15% formula?

 A: The Department uses the Internal Revenue Service (IRS) expense standards as guidelines for acceptable expenses.
-The Department says that it will not accept expenses in excess of limits set in the IRS standards.
-For expense categories that are not limited in the IRS standards, such as medical costs, the Department also does not set a limit.
+For expenses that are not limited in the IRS standards, such as medical costs, the Department also does not set limits.

 Q: How is the payment set if I use the income and expense form?